smolegz/tp/docs/DeveloperGuide.md

       maintain and extend the code in the future, as the class would be responsible for the confirmation processes **AND** the actual process of deleting the contact, violating the Single Responsibility Principle.

 **Decision**:

 Weighing the pros and cons of Alternatives 1 and 2, we have decided to go with **Alternative 1**

 Addressing the cons of Alternative 1, our current implementation is such that details of previous command are retrieved from `RemoveCommandParser` within the `RemoveConfirmation#isValidInput()` method.
-This avoids exposure of the `remove INDEX` command details, ensuring Separation of Concerns and adhering to the Single Responsibility Principle as the `RemoveConfirmation` class solely handles the confirmation process itself and checks directly related to it.
+This avoids exposure of the `remove INDEX` command details, ensuring Separation of Concerns and adhering to the Single Responsibility Principle as the `RemoveConfirmation` class solely handles the confirmation process itself and checks directly related to it.<br><br>

 **Aspect 2**: For enhancing the removal process by first **shortlisting the contact to be removed** before proceeding with `remove INDEX`, potentially reducing the amount of scrolling to find the contact to be removed.

 * **Alternative 1**: To use the same command word (i.e. `remove` - `remove NAME` then `remove INDEX`) to perform the shortlisting of contacts with matching names, then identifying the specific contact to be removed by its